best-kerosene-heaters-reviews-amazon-top-10

 10. Dura Heat DH1051 Indoor Kerosene Heater Review

 This is the final kerosene heater to make our top ten.
-With 10,500 BTU and convective and radiant heat, this is an interesting heater that does a pretty good job of heating a 450-square-foot area making it a good choice if you just want supplemental heat for a smaller room in your home.
+With 10,500 BTU and both convective and radiant heat, this heater does a pretty good job of heating a 450-square-foot area, making it a good choice if you just want supplemental heat for a smaller room in your home.

 dura-heat-dh1051-indoor-kerosene-heater-review

-The Dura Heat DH1051 Indoor Kerosene Heater has a kerosene fuel tank of 1.1 gallons and due to the economic characteristics of this heater, we were able to get over 14 hours of continuous use from a single tank of fuel.
+The Dura Heat DH1051 Indoor Kerosene Heater has a 1.1-gallon kerosene fuel tank, and due to its efficient design, we were able to get over 14 hours of continuous use from a single tank of fuel.

 The Dura Heat DH1051 Indoor Kerosene Heater weighs only 17 pounds despite its durable steel structure.
-It does have a carrying handle but we didn’t like this too much as it didn’t feel very secure.
-Here is an automatic shut-off on tip-over feature and there is a useful drip tray for when you move the heater around.
+It does have a carrying handle, but we didn’t like it much as it didn’t feel very secure.
+There is an automatic shut-off on tip-over feature, and a useful drip tray for when you move the heater around.

 BUY NOW AT AMAZON